Dr. Popovich

 Robot-assisted

-Dr. Popovich determines the best method for removing your gallbladder after an examination and review of your medical history.
+Dr. Popovich determines the best gallbladder removal method after examining your condition and reviewing your medical history.

 What happens after my gallbladder is removed?